codnjk/ksfdl/README.md

 ### Usage

 There are 2 possibilities to run the application.
-The file will be safed to the exection directory.
+The file will be saved to the exection directory.

 **Using Gradle**